timbogdanov/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+DOM is a document object model, it is not the html it self but rather representation of the html.

 2. What is an event?
+an even is an action that is performed by the user or browser.

 3. What is an event listener?
+an event listener is method that if performed when invoked.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? you would convert a nodelist to an array in order to get more methods available for you, like .map .reduce etc

 5. What is a component?
+a component is a reusable block of code.

 ### Git Set up